Introduction

 BPAS will continue to encourage data capture and reporting through the recruitment process and utilising the full offering of the HR self-service system.

-In terms of Disability, 3% of the workforce were recorded as having a disability with 39% of the workforce undeclared or unknown.
+As of June 2024, the proportion of BME employees within the workforce was 6%, down from 7% in June 2023.
+The ethnicity of a high proportion of employees was still unknown (60%).
+In terms of Disability, 4% of the workforce were recorded as having a disability (up from 3% in June 2023), with 54% of the workforce undeclared or unknown.
 Representation of disabled members at executive and board level is lower than that found in the overall workforce, with no individuals working at that level declaring a disability.

-There appears to be some inequality in the recruitment shortlisting of both BME and disabled candidates, with proportionately fewer BME and disabled candidates being appointed into job roles from shortlisting compared to white and non-disabled candidates.
+There appears to be some inequality in the recruitment shortlisting of BME candidates.

 The accompanying action plan highlights key actions that BPAS will undertake in response to these findings.